 The port number on which voisniff-ng listens for incoming X1 messages.
-Default: 18090 voisniff.daemon.start voisniff.daemon.threads_per_interface
+Default: 18090 voisniff.daemon.li_x1x2x3.x23.protocol voisniff.daemon.mysql_dump.enable

 You should leave the parameter set to the default value, unless there is a good reason to change it.
-The default value ensures backward compatibility with captagent LI module.